adriaanbd/logs/README.md

 # About
 This project sets up a mock PostgreSQL database for a fictional news website.
-This python script was created as an internal reporting tool to discover what kind of articles the site's reader's like.
+This python script was created as an internal reporting tool to discover what kind of articles the site's readers like.
 It connects to the database, use SQL queries to analyze the log data and prints out the answers to the following
 questions: